kevlu8/int0x80.ca/blogs/chess-engines/9-rfp-nmp.md

 ## Reverse Futility Pruning

-Let's say that we are at a position where we are up +900cp, with 2 more depth to go.
+Let's say that we are at a position where we are up +900cp above beta, with 2 more depth to go.
 Odds are, we aren't going to lose 450cp of advantage per move, so we can safely prune this branch.
 This is known as *reverse futility pruning*.

 However, we need to be careful with this: what if our queen is hanging?
 Or, what if we're in check?
 In general, we should not perform RFP at positions where:
 - We are in check